1960 Atlantic hurricane season: Hurricane Abby

 A tropical wave developed into a tropical depression near the Windward Islands on July 10.
 That day, the depression intensified into Tropical Storm Abby, striking Saint Lucia with winds of 65 mph.
 Abby tracked westward across the Caribbean Sea with little change in intensity.
 The storm brushed the northern coast of Honduras before intensifying into a hurricane on July 15, striking the offshore Roatán island with peak winds of 80 mph.
 Later that day, Hurricane Abby made landfall in southern British Honduras (present day Belize).
 Abby quickly weakened inland, moving across Guatemala and coastal Mexico.
 On July 17, Abby dissipated over the Mexican state of Veracruz.
-However, the remnants later contributed to the development of Hurricane Celeste in the eastern Pacific.
+However, the remnants later redeveloped into Hurricane Celeste in the eastern Pacific.

 Abby produced tropical storm force winds and up to 6.8 in of precipitation in St. Lucia.
 Six people died when a roof of a house collapsed.
 Damage in St. Lucia reached $435,000, most of which was incurred to banana and coconut crops.
 In Martinique, wind gusts of 75 mph and about 4 in of rain damaged 33% of banana and sugar cane crops.
 The resultant landslides from the precipitation extensively impacted roads and bridges.
 In Dominica, light winds and precipitation up to 5.91 in with damages reaching $65,000, entirely to roads and communications.
 Offshore islands of Honduras reported winds up to 52 mph and light rainfall.
 Damage in British Honduras was light, with about $40,500 in losses, mostly to agriculture.